shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

     t's important to research and understand the risks and benefits before using Bitcoin for your specific needs.

 ## Can Bitcoin get hacked?
-    Bitcoin itself, the network, cannot been hacked, as all transactions and validating software is free and open-source.
+    Bitcoin itself, the network, cannot been hacked, as all transactions are publicly verifiable and the validating software is free and open-source.
     Every Bitcoin node validates each transaction which is public data.
 It uses game theory and strong cryptographic protocols to defend against brute-force attacks.
     The exchanges or wallets used to store and manage Bitcoin private keys necessary to spend the specific Bitcoin can be vulnerable to hacks if not properly secured.
     It's crucial to use reputable wallets with strong security measures for securing your private keys to minimize the risk of hacking.